A Marstrand type slicing theorem for subsets of $\mathbb{Z}^2 \subset \mathbb{R}^2$ with the mass dimension: Proof of the slicing theorem.

-If the total number of values taken by the function $u \mapsto m_{l}(u)$ is finite for some $l\in \N$, then we keep all these tubes under consideration.
-If the total number of values taken by $u \mapsto m_{l}(u)$ is countably infinite, we enumerate these values in increasing order of their $m_{l}$ values, and we can choose any arbitrarily small enough $ \epsilon<\mu(L)$ and discard a total $\epsilon/2^{l}$ width of tubes in $L$, and so the values taken by the function in the remaining set of values in $L$ is bounded.\footnote{Once the range of the function $u \mapsto m_{l_0}(u)$ is countably infinite, the range of all the functions $u \mapsto m_{l}(u)$ for $l>l_0$ is also countably infinite.} We do this for every single value of $l$ in a geometric progression so that eventually we have taken out a total width at most $\sum\limits_{l=1}^{\infty} \frac{\eps}{2^{l}}=\eps$ from $L$ and still we are left with a positive measure set $L''\subset L$, and we simply rename this $L$. \footnote{Note that in Section 3 we have outlined examples where the levels $m_{l}$ diverge to infinity; and indeed since the functions $u \to n_{k}(u)$ are locally constant, the number of such diverging limiting angles are also countable.}
+If the total number of values taken by the function $u \mapsto m_{l}(u)$ is finite for some particular $l\in \N$, then we keep all these tubes under consideration.
+If the total number of values taken by $u \mapsto m_{l}(u)$ for some fixed $l$ is countably infinite, we enumerate these values in increasing order of their $m_{l}$ values, and we can choose any arbitrarily small enough $ \epsilon<\mu(L)$ and discard a total $\epsilon/2^{l}$ width of tubes in $L$, and so the values taken by the function in the remaining set of values in $L$ is bounded.\footnote{Once the range of the function $u \mapsto m_{l_0}(u)$ is countably infinite, the range of all the functions $u \mapsto m_{l}(u)$ for $l>l_0$ is also countably infinite.} We do this for every single integer value of $l$, with the widths taken out being in a geometric progression, so that eventually we have taken out a total width at most $\sum\limits_{l=1}^{\infty} \frac{\eps}{2^{l}}=\eps$ from $L$ and still we are left with a positive measure set $L''\subset L$, and we simply rename this $L$. \footnote{Note that in Section 3 we have outlined examples where the levels $m_{l}$ diverge to infinity; and indeed since the functions $u \to n_{k}(u)$ are locally constant, the number of such diverging limiting angles are also countable.
+For the purposes of the slicing theorem, we are excising arbitrarily small neighborhoods around these diverging points and don't require a more detailed study of the structure of this set of diverging points.}

-So finally we have a subset $L$ of positive measure on which all the $m_{l}(u)$ `profiles' are bounded.
+So finally we have a subset $L$ of positive measure on which all the $m_{l}(u)$ `profiles' are bounded. \end{proof}